Tenting Screws in Implant Dentistry

 ⦁ Membrane Coverage

-A barrier membrane is typically used to cover the grafted area and screws, preventing soft tissue infiltration and supporting guided bone regeneration.
-Long standing membranes such as cross-linked collagen membranes are used.
+A barrier membrane is used to cover the grafted area and screws, preventing soft tissue infiltration and supporting guided bone regeneration.
+Long-standing membranes, such as cross-linked or collagen membranes, are used.

 ⦁ Wound Closure